 The first thing that tends to happen is that the family, in unison, carries out the Kielder Wave.
 It's a pleasing action to see, from a distance, in a car or sealed building.
 Within the first few minutes prior to the Midge Mass descending we give a little wave around the face, nothing too erratic, however, within a very short space of time it builds up from a delicate little flutter to a back hander that could fell a giant and a forward air slap that a 1970's mother would be proud of.
 The plate of food at this point is forgotten and tends to remain untouched on the table or spreads around the site during the more volatile actions of the Kielder Wave.
-This requires total concentration and the use of both hands is essential.
+The more volatile Kielder Wave, this is special and requires total concentration.
+The use of both hands is essential.

 Squealing from some families adds to the confusion and Father is often blamed for not getting the Jungle Formula out of the bag quick enough.
 As previously mentioned, once the elixir has been anointed most families settle down.

 The respite is brief.
 The Formula has not worked, or at least the midgies are still flying?
 Why?
 Regrettably any repellent only stops them from actually biting, but by heck do they try to find the bit you've missed.
-At this point inside the tent/car/pub* (Cross out not applicable) is demanded.
+At this point all family members retire rapidly inside their vehicle or tent.

 As mentioned prior, the 'local' has a different frame of mind.
 When asked what they use to keep the midgies away we knowingly reply: Bricks, mortar, double glazing and a pint!

-I'll leave you with these great little trip advisor reviews where auto spell is not always to blame.
+I'll leave you with these great little trip advisor review where auto spell has a lot to answer for.